Intern with Learning Life

 About Learning Life

-Learning Life is a Washington, DC-based nonprofit lab devoted to innovating education, democracy and diplomacy by spreading learning in everyday life beyond school walls.
-In our increasingly interconnected yet divided world, we develop inclusive learning communities in order to widen and deepen participation in democracy and diplomacy.
+Learning Life is a Washington DC-based nonprofit developing inclusive learning communities in order to widen and deepen participation in democracy and diplomacy for our interdependent yet divided world.

 With this mission in mind, we run three programs.